bibliocoll/JournalTouch/README.md

 ## General

 The main page is *index.php* and reads the relevant journals from *input/*.
 Put a CSV file in here.
 Alternatively, set up a Google Drive Spreadsheet and read it directly from the web.
-It must at least contain the journal titles and a valid ISSN; configure optional columns in the *config/config.ini* (e.g. for filters).
+It must at least contain the journal titles and a valid ISSN; configure optional columns in the *config.php* (e.g. for filters).
 You can add any columns you like (extend the PHP classes).

 ### Configure sources for the TOCs

 External (TOC) contents will be read from *index.php* with an AJAX call to *ajax/getCrossRefTOC.php* or *ajax/getJournalTOC.php*, respectively.
 This file outputs HTML to the caller which is ready to be inserted in *index.php* (Todo: make it more API-like).
 You will need a JournalTocs API key for the query (= your JournalTocs user e-mail).
-Set it in *config/config.ini*.
+Set it in *config.php*.
 If you want to read from other sources, write a similar handler like *ajax/getJournalTOC.php*.

 By default there are two queries; the first one queries the (experimental) CrossRef-API, and as a fallback option, there is a query to JournalTocs.
 To change this precedence and for more details refer to the corresponding ajax function in *js/local/conduit.js*.
 Error handling is as follows: any network (HTTP) problems will be handled in the Javascript ajax function (jQuery "fail" event).
 By default, if the frist query fails after five seconds, the first query gets canceled and the second query gets fired (change in *js/local/conduit.js*).
 Any other errors should be captured in the callers directly (*ajax/*).

-Please note: while you could set up an alternative ISSN in the config.ini, it is ignored by now.
+Please note: while you could set up an alternative ISSN in the config.php, it is ignored by now.

 For example: